 This is the best, simple and from-scratch recipe for ground venison tacos.
 Simple to make and no packets of seasoning from the store needed!

 In our home, the love for Mexican food runs DEEP.
-About once a week we’re having something with a Mexican flair – these chicken fajita bowls, these elk tacos salads, this venison chili OR I make ground venison tacos.
+About once a week we’re having something with a Mexican flair – these chicken fajita bowls, elk tacos salads, my venison fajitas, easy venison birria tacos, my favorite southwest pasta salad with grilled chicken, venison chili, and venison enchiladas are always a win, OR I make this ground venison taco recipe.

 One of the requests I get most often is recipes for ground venison or deer meat.
 It seems that many families get most of their deer meat made into ground meat after a harvest.
 And, I can’t say I blame them.
 As much as I would caution against getting ALL meat made into ground (seriously save the ribs, buy my cookbook and made those short ribs!!), it’s so convenient and cost-effective because you can stop buying red meat from the store.